Embody SPE: Pre-proposal Intelligent Public Pipelines

 From Intent to Live Workload

-In its intended final form, WEAVE gives Livepeer stakeholders a public path from onchain intent to live network execution:
+WEAVE provides a clear path from initial intent to live network execution:

-A Livepeer stakeholder submits a workload intent through an onchain transaction.
-That intent can propose a new workload, request an improvement to an existing one, or point the pipeline toward a concrete opportunity such as real-time camera tracking.
+1. Intent Submission: A user submits a workload intent.
+This can propose a new workload, request an improvement, or point the pipeline toward a concrete opportunity (e.g., real-time camera tracking).

-Lifecycle agents pick up that intent and move it through research, engineering, QA, release preparation, and distribution.
-The intent provider and other Livepeer stakeholders can inspect the public work as it unfolds and provide additional feedback during the process.
+2. Lifecycle Execution: Agents pick up the intent and move it through research, engineering, QA, release preparation, and distribution.

-When the workload reaches release readiness, WEAVE distributes it to the orchestrator registry, where operators can adopt it through a bounded action and run it in the runtime.
-The same path publishes the consumer-facing SKILL.md and begins consumer distribution and outreach.
+4. Runtime Release and Distribution: When release-ready, WEAVE distributes the workload to the orchestrator registry.
+Operators can adopt it through a bounded action.
+The system simultaneously publishes the consumer-facing SKILL.md and begins distribution outreach.

-For orchestrators, this creates a faster path to new fee-generating workloads, lower integration friction, and a stronger role in steering how the pipeline evolves.
+For orchestrators, this creates a faster path to new fee-generating workloads and lowers integration friction.

-WEAVE is being proposed on top of assets the team already operates: a mature Embody workload, an orchestrator rollout lane, and a working consumer entry point through the published SKILL.md:
+WEAVE is being proposed on top of assets the Embody team already operates: a mature Embody workload, an orchestrator rollout lane, and a working consumer entry point.

-• embody-skill: the published skill-contract path for the workload interface, giving the first lane a working consumer-distribution surface
+• embody-skill: The published skill-contract path for the workload interface, providing a working consumer-distribution surface.

-• registered orchestrators: 13+ orchestrators have registered to the pipeline and received workloads over time; seven are currently active in the lane, and prior participants can reenter
+• Registered Orchestrators: 13+ orchestrators have registered to the pipeline and received workloads; seven are currently active, and prior participants can reenter.

 Together, these assets provide the execution base for the proposal: a mature workload, an existing operator lane, and functioning distribution tooling on which WEAVE can be built, tested, and released.